- Location: Nevada

 Your license plates will be registered to you as an individual, not to your car.
 If you get a new car, you can transfer your plates to that car after visiting a full-service DMV office to complete your registration application.

 If you sell your car, keep your plates.
-If you don't use them on another vehicle, you'll need to surrender them within 30 days of the sale date.
+If you don't use them on another vehicle, you'll need to surrender them within 30 days.
 You can surrender the plates by bringing them into a full-service DMV office and handing them to a DMV examiner, or by mailing them to:

 - Department of Motor Vehicles